Pinoy rock: 2000s

 In the early 2000s, hip hop, reggae, acoustic pop/jazz and R&B-influenced bands dominated the Philippine music scene, causing Pinoy rock to take a backseat.
 Only a number of Pinoy rock bands managed to stay in the mainstream during this period.
 In 2003, a not-so-well-known home-educated DJ named DJ RO started playing in a small bar and restaurant known as Gweilos; DJ RO helped promote the club every Monday night while there was an emergence of Filipino rock bands like Bamboo, Orange and Lemons and Kitchie Nadal that started performing in Gweilos and eventually became popular.
 In 2004, Pinoy rock once again gained prominence, with the rise of yet another wave of Filipino rock bands.
 During this time, the Pinoy rock music scene in Cebu also gained exposure.

 2001 saw the indie band the Pin-Up Girls, made up of former Keltscross members and underground musicians, signing to Know-It-All Records in Tacoma, Washington, making them the first Manila-based band to sign with an American label.
-This development caused quite a negative reaction from the Manila rock scene as most musicians deemed the band unworthy of the break.

 The Pin-Up Girls released an EP worldwide called Taste Test that sold out.
 Know-It-All then printed a new batch dubbed "Taste Test: The Expanded Menu".
-The lead-off single "Caress" hit number one on the New Jersey and Internet-based radio, flashbackalternatives.com.

-2004 also saw the emergence of the first Philippine virtual band, Mistula.
-With the internet as their stage, Mistula came alive through their official website, a fusion of music, graphic art, literature, photography and other art forms.

 The rest of the 2000s further ushered in the mainstream buzz on Pinoy rock, and along with it bands that leaned more towards pop sensibilities.
 During this time, bands such as Hale, Cueshe, Sponge Cola and Callalily gained mainstream exposure.

-2006 was when Filipino band, Kāla appeared in the commercial music scene with their full-length album entitled Manila High, distributed by SonyBMG Music Entertainment.
+2006 was when Filipino band, Kāla appeared in the commercial music scene with their full-length album titled Manila High, distributed by SonyBMG Music Entertainment.
 Their first hit was "Jeepney" which was released in the summer of 2006.
 According to the Philippine Daily Inquirer, the band started the resurgence of the Manila sound genre into the modern world through their own mix of funky, jazzy electronic rock music.
 The band was also part of the tribute album Hopia Mani Popcorn.
 They made a funky remake of VST & Co.'s "Rock Baby Rock" which hit number 1 in the airwaves.

 In recent years as well, bands like Urbandub, Pupil, Chicosci, Slapshock and Typecast have also played in other countries such as Singapore and the US, amongst others.
 Some have even garnered nominations and recognition from internationally based publications and award-giving bodies.
 This is mainly attributed to the effect of the internet and globalization on almost anything including music, as listeners from other countries can now see and hear songs and videos of bands overseas without leaving their country.